discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 </InformationBlock>
 <InformationBlock title="Tips">

-- With <Instability name="Outflanked"/> make sure to flank the Gladiator and use your <Skill name="Unleashed Thump"/> into _Hypernova Launch_ combo more quickly.
+- With <Instability name="Outflanked"/> make sure to flank the Gladiator and use your <Skill name="Unleashed Thump"/> into _Hypernova Launch_ combo more quickly to still get the hit.
 Due to the increased damage from flanking you can <Skill name="Sic Em"/> Arkk instead after he ports out before the Gladiator spawns.

 </InformationBlock>
 </CMInformation>